tiago7melo/NitroCppTest-TiagoMelo/README.md

 # NitroCppTest-TiagoMelo
-CLI app that will find intersections Axis-aligned rectangles given a JSON describing a canvas of potentially overlapping rectangles.
+CLI app that will find intersections of Axis-aligned rectangles given a JSON describing a canvas of potentially overlapping rectangles.